Organizations We Specifically Support

 Lions International Peace Poster Contest

 An annual worldwide competition for 11-13 year olds, encouraging them to express their vision of world peace through art.
-The Larchmont Mamaroneck and New Rochelle Lions co-sponsored the 2018-19 local contest in cooperation with five middle schools.
-Local winners, advancing to international competition were honored at a special event in November 2018.
-The International winner will be announced at the United Nations in Spring 2019.
+The Larchmont Mamaroneck Lions sponsor the local contest, in cooperation with area middle schools.
+Winning posters from each participating school advance through the district into the international competition, with the International winner announced at a United Nations event in the spring.

 Friends of the Family